ogiekako/chromiumide/docs/quickstart.md

 ### [Device Management]

-CrOS IDE provides a view to manage your test devices.
+ChromiumIDE provides a view to manage your test devices.
 With the built-in VNC client, you can control a device remotely.

 [Device Management]: http://go/cros-ide-doc-device-management

 ### [Linter Integration]

-CrOS IDE exposes lint errors found by `cros lint` and similar tools in C++, Python, shell, and GN files.
+ChromiumIDE exposes lint errors found by `cros lint` and similar tools in C++, Python, shell, and GN files.
 We run linters every time a file is saved, and mark errors with squiggly lines in the editor and show them in the *Problems* box and on mouse hover.
 This feature brings to your attention errors which block `repo